What should I do if I am experiencing a conflict with one of my courses or instructors?

 To learn more about your options when it comes to expressing your concerns, you may want to talk to the University Ombuds.
 The Ombuds is a confidential resource on campus that can help students sort through their options regarding conflicts of all sorts.
 You can read about the ways that the Ombuds can help here: https://ombuds.stanford.edu/how-ombuds-can-help.

 If you decide to go forward with a concern, there are a number of university student grievance procedures, including the Student Academic Grievance Procedure and the Non-Academic Grievance Procedure.
-The ASSU has developed a helpful guide to student grievances.
 This H&S website also lists all university confidential resources and grievance policies.

 Academic Grievances regard situations when a student feels that they have been “subjected to an improper decision on an academic matter.”
 Non-Academic Grievances include situations when a student believes that they have been improperly treated, particularly with concerns about “potential discrimination and harassment.”

-For Academic Grievances, you should attempt to informally resolve your concern in the department.
+Prior to filing an Academic Grievance, you should attempt to informally resolve your concern in the department.
 For example, if you are unable to resolve your concern with the instructor, you can then contact the Director of Undergraduate Studies (DUS), the Department Chair, or Director of the Program offering the course.
 Not sure who the DUS, Chair, or Director is?
 These are listed in the Department or Program’s Bulletin entry on the faculty tab.

 Want to Talk More About it?